Archive | Arduino

 Cost of an Addressable LED Lantern Display

-These links provide a rough pricing guideline for sourcing addressable LED electronic components from Lees Electornics locally (or Amazon):
+These links provide a rough pricing guideline for sourcing addressable LED electronic components for an animated lantern from Amazon.
+Locally would cost more:

-Cost of purchasing electronic components is approximately: $63.50 to $70.50 plus tax + shipping
+Cost of purchasing electronic components is approximately: $55 plus tax & shipping

 Lantern consumables include: